tasneemabd/-Augmented-Reality/README.md

 Contributing
 Contributions are welcome!
 If you'd like to contribute, please fork the repository and create a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

+Fork the Project
+Create your Feature Branch (git checkout -b feature/AmazingFeature) Commit your Changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request

 Contact